Growing cannabis seeds in rockwool: How to start seeds in rockwool cubes

 CFL lighting

-We like to use a large CFL lighting fixture (such as the 125 watt Hydrofarm Agrobrite CFL) designed for growing seeds and clones, placed an inch or two above the top of the humidity dome.
-125 watt CFLs work great for clones too, and you can also use these for vegetation.
-For flowering you need more light intensity, CFL bulbs produce thin wispy bud growth.
+125 watt CFLs work great for clones too, and you can also use these for the vegetative stage on smaller plants.
+Avoid using CFLs for flowering – you need more light intensity.
+CFL bulbs produce thin, wispy bud growth.

 Look for 125w bulbs or higher, and avoid the budget lower-wattage hardware store CFLs not designed for growing plants.
-They are marketed as grow bulbs but the usable light for plants is minimal.
+They might be marketed as grow bulbs but the usable light for plants is minimal.

 You’ll need to replace CFL bulbs once a year, depending on how often you use them.
 The usable portion of the light decreases over time.
 If you use a timer to have an 18-hour on, 6 hour off light cycle you’ll reduce electricity usage while extending bulb life 25% compared to running it full blast.